Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 Replace the DVD Player to Fix a DVD that Skips and Freezes

 Further, remember that some players are better at reading well through dirt and scratches than others.
 This is notably so of newer players.
 Recently made DVD players have more advanced error fixing circuits and tightly aimed lasers than the older DVD players.
-So, while your 1999 vintage DVD player may still work as well as it was built to, those older units just don’t play DVD discs as well, even if the player is brand new old stock.
-A player upgrade is likely needed.
+Now your 1999 vintage DVD player may still work well.
+But those older units just don’t play DVD discs as well as today’s models.
+A player upgrade you probably need if you have one of these old models.

 Try cleaning the DVD Disc